Adoption + The Sibling Perspective: Cosette's Story

 March 30, 2020

 Here in this space, I'm currently sharing some posts about Adoption and the Sibling Perspective.
 (Don't miss Gianna's thoughts here!)
 For families who enter domestic infant adoption with children already in their home, they wisely consider, "How will this affect our other kids?"
-I'm so thankful to have the opportunity to share with you some thoughts from a few siblings of my CAC families.
+I'm so thankful to have the opportunity to share with you some thoughts from a few siblings of the families I've consulted.

 Cosette was almost 13 when her family brought home their baby through adoption.
 Thank you, Cosette, for sharing your thoughts about adoption!